Kidd antigen system: Genetics and biochemistry

 Kidd comprises three antigens on a glycoprotein with 10 transmembrane spanning domains, cytoplasmic N- and C-termini and one extracellular N-glycosylation site.

 The Kidd gene has 11 exons with exons 4-11 encoding the mature protein.
 The Kidd gene (SLC14A1) is on chromosome 18q12.3.

+Clinical diagnostic

+Clinical testing in patient care for Kidd antigens follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect Kidd antigens expression on the red cell membrane.

 Kidd antigens

 Jka (JK1) and Jkb (JK2)

 Jka and Jkb are the products of alleles with Asp280 and Asn280 in the fourth external loop of the Kidd glycoprotein.
 Jka and Jkb have similar prevalences in White and Asian populations but Jka is more common in Black populations than Jkb.